Vel-San/killing-floor-portable/README.md

 I currently have 2 lists of mutators in my Steam Collections:

-- Not-Whitelisted, Minimal must-have muts that will improve player experience (Affects gameplay in several ways)
+- Grey-Listed, Minimal must-have muts that will improve player experience (Affects gameplay in several ways)
   - [Found Here](https://steamcommunity.com/sharedfiles/filedetails/?id=1913521033)
-- Whitelisted, Minimal must-have muts that do not affect your gameplay, rather just imrpove Quality of the game
+- White-listed, Minimal must-have muts that do not affect your gameplay, rather just imrpove Quality of the game
   - [Found Here](https://steamcommunity.com/sharedfiles/filedetails/?id=1490172785)

 Below, you can see the currently installed (**And configured**) mods if you are using this repo: